harshitvasu/just-notes/modern-history/spectrum-5.md

 and later the Peshwa.
-Powerful chiefs such as the Gaikwad, the Holkar, the Scindia, and the Bhonsle carved out semiindependent kingdoms for themselves and paid lip service to Expansion and Consolidation of British Power ✫ 109 the authority of the Peshwa.
+Powerful chiefs such as the Gaikwad, the Holkar, the Scindia, and the Bhonsle carved out semiindependent kingdoms for themselves and paid lip service to

+the authority of the Peshwa.
 Further, there existed irreconcilable hostility between different units of the confederacy.
 The Maratha chief often took sides with one